 “It’s the fortitude, the patience that he’s exhibited in such a consistent manner in tough circumstances for several years,” Popovich said.
 “I don’t know of a coach that I’ve ever run into that could handle that adversity and stay so positive and continue to teach.”

-Brown has a 93-272 career record in four-plus seasons with the Sixers.
+Brown entered Wednesday with a 92-272 (.253) career record in four-plus seasons with the Sixers.

 Spurs: Host Phoenix on Friday.

 More NBA basketball: https://apnews.com/tag/NBAbasketball